This page, like our school, is undergoing a renovation! Check back soon for updates!

 Major renovation bond proposed for Burlington High (VTDigger)

-In April 2018, the School Board accepted the ReEnvisioning Committee’s recommendation to the superintendent of expansion and renovation with partial demolition.
+The School Board accepted the ReEnvisioning Committee’s recommendation to the superintendent of expansion and renovation with partial demolition.
 This recommendation took more than a year to present to the board as the ReEnvisioning Committee, formed in 2017, read of all the previous stakeholder input reports and held additional sessions to gather more feedback.

-In August, Burlington School District employees presented the board with what they viewed as the three best options to complete this work based on cost-effectiveness and the least amount of disruption to students.
+Burlington School District employees presented the board with what they viewed as the three best options to complete this work based on cost-effectiveness and the least amount of disruption to students.

 Option 2: $65 Million.
 Option includes using more durable, longer- lasting materials.
 Renovations to BTC are still limited.
 Project meets basic CHPS requirements for certification and allows for better heating and insulation.